cianshannon/Adidas-Sales-Performance-Analysis-Using-SQL/README.md

 ## Dataset Cleaning

-The 'Adidas_Sales_Data.csv' was cleaned as mentioned using Python through Juypter Notebook.
+The `Adidas_Sales_Data.csv` was cleaned as mentioned using Python through Juypter Notebook.
 Below is the step-by-step cleaning process:

 - The file was imported to Juypter using pandas.
 - I renamed the columns to remove space and make words more concise.